Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Related Works

 \section{Related Works}

 There are several techniques that have been proposed for anomaly detection.
 Statistical methods, machine learning~(ML) methods, rule-based methods, and hybrid methods are the four major categories of these methods.
-Statistical methods formulate the anomaly detection problem as the detection of outliers in a distribution and therefore, methods such as clustering~\citep{sohn2023anomaly}, principal component analysis (PCA)~\citep{ma2023mppca}, and auto-regressive integrated moving average (ARIMA) models~\citep{goldstein2023special} are commonly utilized.
+Statistical methods formulate the anomaly detection problem as the detection of outliers in a distribution, and therefore, methods such as clustering~\citep{sohn2023anomaly}, principal component analysis (PCA)~\citep{ma2023mppca}, and auto-regressive integrated moving average (ARIMA) models~\citep{goldstein2023special} are commonly utilized.
 On the other hand, the ML methods involve learning a classifier map between the anomaly class and the input data.
-These methods have been developed for both tabular and graph data and popular methods include (graph) neural networks~\citep{yuan2021higher}, decision trees~\citep{breiman2001random}, and support vector machines (SVMs)~\citep{scholkopf2001estimating}.
+These methods have been developed for both tabular and graph data, and popular methods include (graph) neural networks~\citep{yuan2021higher}, decision trees~\citep{breiman2001random}, and support vector machines (SVMs)~\citep{scholkopf2001estimating}.
 Hybrid methods take the probabilistic efficiency of statistical methods and combine it with the ability of ML methods to characterize complex distribution to improve the accuracy and robustness of anomaly detection~\citep{kriegel2008angle}.

-Another class of anomaly detection methods involves rule-based methods or expert systems where a set of rules must be defined to characterize normal system behavior.
-These rules can then be used to detect anomalies~\citep{liu2008isolation} in the data.
-These rules can either be based on expert knowledge or derived from historical data or ML or probabilistic models that encode normal information.
+Most recently, leveraging supervised fine-tuning and training large language models~(LLMs)~\citep{vaswani2017attention} on anomaly-labeled text data enables them to amplify their ability to detect unusual language patterns specific to the domain, making them highly effective for anomaly detection.